Thank you so much for reading! Can’t get enough?

 Content design is challenging but important.

-Although it’s not fully captured above, there was a lot of back and forth in deciding what content to include, how to name certain features and sections, and how to structure the overall information architecture.
-I had underestimated how much time and thought goes into deciding which features make it into a product.
-Now, whether I see a product packed with features or one that’s more minimal, I have a much better appreciation for the decisions and trade-offs behind what gets shown and what doesn’t.
+There was a lot of back and forth on what content to include, how to name features, and how to structure the information architecture.
+I had underestimated how much thought goes into deciding which features make it into a product.
+Now, whether a product is feature-heavy or minimal, I better appreciate the decisions and trade-offs behind what’s shown and what isn’t.

 What is the most important thing?

 Focus on that, and everything else will follow.
-One of the biggest challenges our team faced was learning how to prioritize.
-While we had plenty of ideas, such as a referral tracking system, we couldn’t implement everything due to time constraints.
-This forced us to step back and align on what truly mattered for the MVP.
-In the end, it helped us focus on delivering the most important feature for CURaise, rather than trying to do everything at once.
+One of our biggest challenges was prioritization.
+We had plenty of ideas, like referral tracking, but time constraints forced us to align on what truly mattered for the MVP.
+In the end, this helped us deliver CURaise’s most important feature instead of trying to do everything at once.

 Yes, communication really is everything.

-Your therapist, romantic partner, and project manager have probably all said this before—but it really can’t be overstated.
-Clear communication and alignment are essential.
-This became especially true in our case, since multiple designers were working on separate features.
-We had to sync regularly to stay aligned on the overall vision, share what was working, and be honest about what wasn’t.
-It was the only way to keep the product cohesive and moving forward.
+Your therapist, partner, and project manager have probably all said it—but it’s true: clear communication and alignment are essential.
+With multiple designers working on separate features, we had to sync often to stay aligned, share what worked, and be honest about what didn’t.
+It was the only way to keep the product cohesive.

 curaise - DTI